Key Takeaways

 How Do ASV Machines Work?

 Like CPAP devices, ASV machines consist of three basic parts: a face mask, the machine, and a flexible hose that connects the mask to the machine.
-Before falling asleep, the person puts on the mask and turns on the machine.
+Before falling asleep, the person puts the mask on and turns on the machine.
 ASV masks may either be fitted over the nose and the mouth, or just the nose .

 The ASV device monitors a person’s breathing throughout the night.
 If a person’s breathing slows down, the machine responds with enough pressure to return them to normal breathing levels.
 Once their breathing goes back to normal, the ASV machine lowers the pressure, but may still provide a baseline level of support to make it easier for the person to breathe normally.